reniesaid/100-days-of-code/log.md

 **Today's Progress**: Completed the following challenges from freeCodeCamp:
 1. CSS Grid
-2. Responsive Web Design #2
+2. Responsive Web Design #2 - Build A Tribute Page

 **Thoughts:** The challenges were easy to follow and very engaging.